 By way of contrast, John 11 is full of people who in a physical sense could see the Lord Jesus perfectly well, yet still they lacked the vision that Fanny Crosby possessed.
-They needed to see His glory as the Resurrection and the Life, not merely His appearance (11:1-4, 11:40, the glory of God is the glory of the Resurrection and the Life - 11:25).
+They needed to see His glory as the Resurrection and the Life, not merely His physical appearance (11:1-4, 11:40, the glory of God is the glory of the Resurrection and the Life - 11:25).
 This kind of sight comes not from opening your eyes, but rather from believing in your heart.

-I want us to examine the faith of the men and women Christ cares for in this passage - the disciples, Martha, Mary, the Jewish friends of Lazarus, and the Pharisees - and I want us to think about what they could and could not see, and why.
+I want us to examine the sight of the men and women Christ cares for in this passage-His disciples, Martha, Mary, the Jewish friends of Lazarus, and the Pharisees-and I want us to think about what they could and could not see, and why.

-I. The fearful faith of the disciples could not see the glory of the Lord's plan (vv.
-5-16).
+I. The disciples could not see the glory of the Lord's love because of their fear (vv.
+1-16).

-Illustration: Every parent knows what it is like to have to deal with a child's fear while encouraging him to try something new.
-The new thing promises to be a great blessing in the child's life, but all that the child can see in regard to this new thing is that which causes him fear and terror.
-If your kids were like mine, learning how to swim and enjoy time in the water was a bit like this.
-Maybe it was riding a bike for the first time, or getting that child to join you on that rollercoaster.
+Illustration: Every loving parent knows what it is like to have to deal with a child's fear while encouraging him to try something new.
+The new thing promises to be a great blessing in the child's life, but all that the child can see is that which causes him fear and terror.
+If your kids were like mine, learning how to swim and to enjoy time in the water was a bit like this.
+Maybe it was riding a bike for the first time, or getting that child to join you on the rollercoaster.

-We adults can be like that as the Lord asks us to walk down a path that looks a bit troubling.
-For the disciples of the Lord in John 11, great blessing awaited in Bethany, but all that they could see there were circumstances that caused them great fear.
+Application: We adults can be like that as the Lord asks us to walk down a path that looks a bit troubling.
+For the disciples of the Lord in John 11, great blessing awaited in Bethany, but all that they could see were circumstances that caused them great fear.
+Note that their fears were not unfounded (v.
+54).

-Application: The disciples try to express a concern for the Lord's well-being in these verses, don't they?
-Yet a concern for the Lord is not what is truly motivating them.
+The disciples try to express a concern for the Lord's well-being in these verses.
 They are very pious in their warning that Christ could be hurt in Bethany (v.
 8), and they are seemingly unselfish in their relief about the sleep of Lazarus (v.
 12).
-But in the end, Thomas blows their cover and the truth comes out (v.
+But in the end, Thomas blows their cover, and the truth comes out

+(v.
 16, "so that we may die with Him").
 They were full of fear when it came to following the Lord, because they were focused on themselves.
 They did not want to die.

-But they were with the Resurrection and the Life.
+But they were talking to the Resurrection and the Life.
 Jesus says that following Him is kind of like knowing where you are going because you are walking in the daylight (vv.
 8-9).
-God is the one who gives us 12 hours of daylight every day, and He is the one who determines how long the daylight of our life is as well.
+God is the one who gives us 12 hours of daylight every day, and He is the one who determines how long the daylight of our life will last as well.
 We need not fear because His light tells us that He is in control.

 Illustration: Some of the great hymns of the faith were written during serious pandemics, much worse than the COVID-19 issue we faced not long ago.
 The Swiss reformer, Ulrich Zwingli, contracted the black plague in the 16th century, but later recovered.
 He wrote a hymn that we remember today as Zwingli's plague hymn.
-Do you have a plague hymn for fearful days like those of a pandemic?
+It expresses his faith in the Lord while walking in the valley of the shadow of death.
 Here is how Zwingli ends his song: